-Great news for avid bikers: Singapore's turning into a cycling city.
-We pick the best bike trails for all sorts of wheeled adventures.
+Great news for avid bikers: Singapore's turning into a cycling city!
+Here are the best bike trails for wheeled adventures.

 We’ve got so many ways to explore Singapore.
 You can either eat and drink your way through top-notch bars and restos or explore the Lion City’s rich history by checking out its incredible museums.
-But if you’re someone who’s more in tune with Mother Nature, take the road less travelled by exploring the city’s nature reserves with a reliable bike.
-The Round Island Route – a 150km park connector around Singapore – may still be in the works, but you can still check out lush green spaces peppered all over the country.
+But if you’re more in tune with Mother Nature, take the road less travelled by exploring the city’s nature reserves with a reliable bike.
 Want to know where to cycle to your heart’s content?
-We’ve picked the best cycling routes in Singapore for adventures on wheels.
+We’ve picked the most scenic cycling routes in Singapore for fun adventures on wheels.

 For the great outdoors: Western Adventure Loop

 West-side cyclists are blessed with this picturesque trail, home to green corridors and tropical terrains.
-Start off at the Bukit Batok Town Park.
+Start off at Bukit Batok Town Park.
 See the rock cliff by the lake?
-That’s Little Guilin and it resembles a similar attraction in China by the same name.
-About halfway through the route, you’ll hit the Bukit Timah Nature Reserve.
+That’s Little Guilin, which resembles a similar attraction in China by the same name.
+About halfway through the route, you’ll hit Bukit Timah Nature Reserve.
 Tired yet?
-We recommend taking a pit stop here to admire the resident pangolins (if you’re lucky!) and listen to birds songs.
-If you need a little nudge to get back on your bike, we’ll let you in on a secret: the last leg of this journey might just be its prettiest – head into the Pang Sua Park Connector to discover two charming butterfly gardens with these colourful creatures hovering about the shrubs.
+We recommend taking a pit stop here to admire the resident pangolins (if you’re lucky!) and listen to bird songs.
+If you need a little nudge to get back on your bike, we’ll let you in on a secret: The last leg of this journey might just be the prettiest.
+Head into Pang Sua Park Connector to discover two charming butterfly gardens with these colourful creatures hovering above the shrubs.
 Get your phone ready for the perfect snap!

 Start point: Bukit Batok Town Park